 - Check-out periods for all local patrons (including students, faculty, staff, staff dependents, and community borrowers):

-- Books 28 days
+- Books 28 days; may renew twice

-- DVDs/Audio CDs 1 week
+- DVDs/Audio CDs 1 week; may renew twice

-- AV Equipment 1 week
+- AV Equipment 1 week; no renewals

-- MOBIUS materials 28 days
+- MOBIUS materials 40 days; no renewals

 - Maximum Checkout Policies:

-- Students: 20 items
+- o Students: 20 items

 - Faculty/Staff/Staff Dependents: 20

 - Community Patrons: 20 items; only 2 DVDs may be checked out at a time.
 Community patrons may not check out AV equipment.

 - Renewal periods--Patrons may renew items up to two additional 28 day periods for books, and 7 days for AV materials, unless they are on hold for another patron.
-All MOBIUS patrons may renew books for 28 days.
-The lending library reserves the right to deny renewals.

 - Holds on checked out items:

 - Students, faculty, professional and support staff, and community borrowers may place a "hold" on materials currently checked out to another person.
 A "hold" means that the requester will be placed in a queue, which will allow access to the book when it becomes available.